Argazus/python-films/README.md

  Running a test
  ==

- In this repository, we are using python and it's tests library : unittest.
+ In this repository, we are using python and it's test library : unittest.
  You can find some documentation [here](https://docs.python.org/3/library/unittest.html)

 Exercise
 ==
+- Fork, then clone this repository.
 - One by one, validate the tests written
-- Clone this repository.
-- Complete the code in order to complete each tests.
+- Complete the code in order to validate each tests.
-- Do not forget to commit regularly.
+- Do not forget to commit after each successful test.
 - Realise a merge request in the end of the day.

 Evaluation